 How I Work

 I want to help you lead the life you want.

 I work with all individual adults.
-I have extensive experience with people who identify as LGBTQ+; with adults with bipolar disorder and depression; with adults dealing with substance-use problems; and with adults with eating disorders.
+I have extensive experience with people who identify as LGBTQ+; adults with bipolar disorder and depression; adults dealing with substance-use problems; and adults with eating disorders.